2011 San Fernando massacre: Gladiator-like killings

 Houston Chronicle journalist Dane Schiller interviewed an alleged cartel member, who explained Los Zetas had been using an "ancient Roman gladiator blood sport" to groom new assassins and to find recruits for their organization.

 The kidnapped victims were forced to fight to the death with other victims.
-Men were given knives, hammers and machetes, and were ordered at gunpoint to fight for their lives like a "gladiator-style contest."
+Men were given knives, hammers and machetes, and were ordered at gunpoint to fight for their lives like a "gladiator-style contest".
 The winners were ordered to go on suicide missions and shoot at rival drug cartel members elsewhere.
 The dead were buried in mass graves.
-Almost all the corpses found in the mass graves had evidence of "blunt force trauma."
+Almost all the corpses found in the mass graves had evidence of "blunt force trauma".

 A cartel member on trial in Laredo, Texas, testified that the fighting contests between the kidnapped victims were ordered by Miguel Treviño Morales, a high-ranking Zeta lieutenant, and that they were used to make the killers "lose their fear."
 In addition, he mentioned that 100 Zeta recruits were being trained in Ciudad Victoria, and 300 more in San Fernando in January 2012.

 Federal Highway 101

-Mexican Federal Highway 101, which extends from the border city of Matamoros, to the capital of the state, Ciudad Victoria, is known by local residents as the "Highway of Death."
+Mexican Federal Highway 101, which extends from the border city of Matamoros, to the capital of the state, Ciudad Victoria, is known by local residents as the "Highway of Death".
 Those who traveled through this highway in 2010 and 2011 used to see "burned vehicles, bullet-shot trucks on the side of the road, and dead bodies, often decapitated, that the cartels would leave behind."

 Others who have traveled through this highway and have survived car hijackings and checkpoints the organized crime groups have installed from Padilla to San Fernando have reported what happens on the highway.
 A survivor saw "four SUVs, all grey and with tinted windows," adding that "everyone was armed."

-The violence and constant car hijackings were so bad that bus lines avoided Highway 101 by driving miles out of their way.
+The violence and constant car hijackings were so bad that bus lines avoided Highway 101 by driving out of their way.
 Another survivor stated that heavily armed men would stop buses at roadblocks, and then force women and young girls at gunpoint, "strip them naked, rape them," and then drive away in trucks, leaving the passengers traumatized.
 One bus driver, "who said he had avoided being stopped thus far," claimed that another bus driver at the station had said that 12 people were pulled off the bus just 30 minutes before him.
 Other witnesses claim that once the buses were stopped, gunmen would storm the bus and point at certain passengers and say "you, you're coming down," and take them at gunpoint.
 The buses were then ordered to leave.

 Highway 101 is the biggest and most important transportation system in the state of Tamaulipas, and it connects the state with Matamoros and Texas with the rest of Tamaulipas.
 Local residents mention that there is only traffic on this highway during daylight.
 As of 2012, they mention that the cartels "still kill people in San Fernando."
 The US has issued travel warnings south of the border.